-The UK bank levy is applied on the chargeable equities and liabilities on the Group's consolidated balance sheet.
-Key exclusions from chargeable equities and liabilities include Tier capital, insured or guaranteed retail deposits, repos secured on certain sovereign debt and liabilities subject to netting.
-The rate of the levy for 2017 is the blended rate of 0.17 per capital, insured or guaranteed retail deposits, repos secured on certain sovereign debt and liabilities ubject to netting.
-The rate of the levy for 2017 is the blended rate of 0.17 per capital, insured or guaranteed retail deposits, repos secured on certain sovereign debt and liabilities ubject to netting.
-The rate of the levy for 2017 is the blended rate of 0.17 per capital, insured or guaranteed retail deposits, repose secured on certain sovereign debt and liabilities ubject to netting.
-The rates will be gradually reduced over the next five years: from 1 January 2021, they will be 0.10 per cent for short-term liabilities and 0.05 per cent for long-term liabilities in addition, the scope of the bank levy will be restricted to the balance sheet of UK operations only from that date 1
+1 The UK bank levy is applied on the chargeable equities and liabilities on the Group's consolidated balance sheet.
+Key exclusions from chargeable equities and liabilities include Tier 1 capital, insured or guaranteed retail deposits, repos secured on certain sovereign debt and liabilities subject to netting.
+The rate of the levy for 2017 is the blended rate of 0.17 per cent for chargeable short-term liabilities, with a lower rate of 0.085 per cent generally applied to chargeable equity and long-term liabilities (i.e. liabilities with a remaining maturity greater than one year).
+The rates will be gradually reduced over the next five years: from 1 January 2021, they will be 0.10 per cent for short-term liabilities and 0.05 per cent for long-term liabilities.
+In addition, the scope of the bank levy will be restricted to the balance sheet of UK operations only from that